Ronaldinho: Futsal in India

 In July 2016, Ronaldinho played for the Goa 5′s, a futsal team from Goa in India, together with Ryan Giggs, Paul Scholes, Míchel Salgado, and Hernán Crespo as well as futsal player Falcão in the Premier Futsal League.
 After two games, he left India to be an ambassador of the 2016 Summer Paralympics in Rio de Janeiro.
 He was replaced by Cafu.

 From September to early October 2017, Ronaldinho joined the Delhi Dragons from Delhi in the Premier Futsal League.
 He scored 16 goals in eight games.

-Retirement
+First retirement

 On 16 January 2018, Ronaldinho confirmed his retirement from football through his brother/agent: "He has stopped, it is ended.
 Let's do something pretty big and nice after the Russia World Cup, probably in August."
 Such a celebration was supposed to take place three years after his last appearance for Fluminense, but has not materialized.
 He retired as one of just eight players to have won the FIFA World Cup, the UEFA Champions League and the Ballon d'Or.

 Ronaldinho appeared at the closing ceremony of the 2018 FIFA World Cup at the Luzhniki Stadium in Moscow on 15 July, performing a few bars of the Russian folk song "Kalinka" (sung by opera singer Aida Garifullina) on an African drum.

+Beach soccer

+In January 2019, Ronaldinho participated in a testimonial beach soccer match in Rio de Janeiro honoring his close friend and fellow Brazilian beach soccer legend Jorginho, who had retired from competitive play in 2018 after a career spanning more than two decades.
+Playing for Brazil against Japan, Ronaldinho scored a hat-trick, as Brazil won 11–4.
+The match celebrated Jorginho's contributions to beach soccer, with both players wearing the number 10 shirt.

+Ravenna

+In 2026, Ronaldinho came out of retirement to sign for Serie C side Ravenna.
+He also joined Ravenna as an investor; even though he was quoted as saying "Yes, it’s true!
+Let’s say it’s a challenge for me, too.
+I will certainly play a few minutes in an official match, then we’ll see how I feel."
+When he arrived in Italy in August 2026, his playing role remained uncertain, and club president Ignazio Cipriani confirmed that he would not play in the season opener against Reggiana.

+Club ownership

+In 2024, Ronaldinho, along with his brother and business partner Roberto, joined the ownership group of USL League One club Greenville Triumph SC as well as their women's side USL W League club Greenville Liberty SC.